nickolaskwiecien/security-as-code/README.md

 ##### AWS Config Managed Rules:

-All 245 AWS config managed rules have bee converted into Terraform.
+All 245 AWS config managed rules have been converted into Terraform.
 Rules can be configured and deployed as needed.

 https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html